moneroguides/0x02-turning-your-node-into-a-service/script.md

 The first thing we’re going to do is change the directory in which our monerod folder is located.

-At the moment it's located in the home directory and we want it to be in the */opt/* directory. */opt/* aka “Option” or “Optional”, is traditionally used to hold software and programs which are run as an addition and idipendantly of anything else.
+At the moment it's located in the home directory and we want it to be in the */opt/* directory. */opt/* aka “Option” or “Optional”, is traditionally used to hold software and programs which are run as an addition and independently of anything else.

 An advantage to using using this directory is that changes require elevated privileges and therefore cannot be altered easily.